TeamNewPipe/documentation/docs/index.md

 The NewPipeExtractor is a Java framework for scraping video platform websites in a way that they can be accessed like a normal API.
 The extractor is the core of the popular YouTube and streaming app [NewPipe](https://newpipe.schabi.org) for Android.
 It is entirely independent from said platforms and also available for additional platforms as well.

-The beauty behind this framework is that it takes care of the extracting process, error handling etc. so you can focus on what is important: Enjoying the content.
+The beauty behind this framework is that it takes care of the extracting process, error handling etc. so you can focus on what is important: Scraping the website.
 It focuses on making it possible for the creator of a scraper for a streaming service to create the best outcome with the least amount of written code.